-(For the students admitted during the academic year2019-20 and onwards)
+(For the students admitted during the academic year 2020-21 and onwards)

-Programme:M.Sc.
+Programme: M.Sc.
 BIOCHEMISTRY

-Eligibility:
+Eligibility

-The eligibility conditions for admission to M.Sc., in Biochemistry is candidateswith B.Sc., in Biochemistry, Biotechnology, Microbiology, Biomedical Science, Biomedical Instrumentation Science, Medical Lab Technology, Bioinformatics, Environmental Sciences, ClinicalLabTechnology, Biochemistry (Nanotechnology), Chemistry, Life Sciences, Botany, Zoology, Nutrition and dietetics or an Examinations accepted as equivalent thereby Academic Council, subject to such conditions as may be prescribed there to are permitted to appear and qualify for the Master of Science Degree in Biochemistry Examination of this College after a programme of study of two academic years.
+The eligibility conditions for admission to M.Sc., in Biochemistry is candidates with B.Sc., in Biochemistry, Biotechnology, Microbiology, Biomedical Science, Biomedical Instrumentation Science, Medical Lab Technology, Bioinformatics, Environmental Sciences, Clinical Lab Technology, Biochemistry (Nanotechnology), Chemistry, Life Sciences, Botany, Zoology, Nutrition and dietetics or an Examinations accepted as equivalent there by Academic Council, subject to such conditions as may be prescribed there to are permitted to appear and qualify for the Master of Science Degree in Biochemistry Examination of this College after a programme of study of two academic years.

-Programme Educational Objectives:
+Programme Educational Objectives

-- 1. Instill inquisitiveness in students to explore realms of modern biology (Moleculargenetics, Marine biochemistry, Pharmaceutical biochemistry, andImmunology, Enzymology and Clinical biochemistry) through interdisciplinary cutting edge research. - 2.
-Empower students to acquire, develop and demonstrate skills in bioinstrumentation, bio-statistical and bio-informatic software and tools, and in the fields of Industrial Biochemistry, and Nanotechnology and Cancer biology to meet the relevant demands of traditional and emerging industries.
+- 1. Instill inquisitiveness in students to explore realms of modern biology (Molecular genetics, Marine biochemistry, Pharmaceutical biochemistry, and Immunology, Enzymology and Clinical biochemistry) through interdisciplinary cutting edge research. - Empower students to acquire, develop and demonstrate skills in bioinstrumentation, bio-statistical and bio-informatic software and tools, and in the fields of Industrial Biochemistry, and Nanotechnology and Cancer biology to meet the relevant demands of traditional and emerging industries.